dantman/elite-vr-cockpit/GETTING-STARTED.md

 - `[JOY Y-AXIS]` on translate y
 - `[JOY Z-AXIS]` on translate z
 - `[JOY V-AXIS]` on zoom

+You will need to press the Misc tab and set bindings for the FSS axis.

 ## 6. Joystick and throttle button bindings